hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 Libreswan can authenticate IKEv2 clients on the basis of X.509 Machine Certificates using RSA signatures.
 This method does not require an IPsec PSK, username or password.
 It can be used with:

 - Windows 7, 8.x and 10
-- strongSwan Android VPN client
+- Android 4.x and newer (using the strongSwan VPN client)

 The following example shows how to configure IKEv2 with Libreswan.
 Commands below must be run as `root`.